davidjackson-uk/davidjackson-uk/README.md

 davidjackson-uk/davidjackson-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+*“The enjoyment of one’s tools is an essential ingredient of successful work.”* - Donald E. Knuth

 # Free Software
 I am a supporting member of the Free Software Foundation and so prioritise free software and its principles whenever I can.